Company Reg. No. 23002/059/060

 Feeling the challenge?
 Our guided Everest Three Passes Trek with EBC helps you tackle Renjo La, Cho La, and Kongma La safely with expert guidance.

-For expert guidance on altitude sickness and medical preparation, see International Society for Mountain Medicine (ISMM).
+For specialised guidance on altitude sickness and medical preparation, see the International Society for Mountain Medicine (ISMM).

 Gear and Clothing